Oliver-Turp/Portfolio/README.md

 - [x] Create An Overall Nav System.
 - [x] Group Unfinished Designs Into "UI Examples" Or Something Positive.
 - [x] ~~Have a home button absolutely positioned in the corner of all pages without the default Nav.~~ Went new tab route instead
-- [ ] Include A Bio.
+- [x] Include A Bio.
 Use https://anthonyconstant.co.uk and https://robertd.co.uk/ as references.
 - [x] ~~Sources Light/Dark Images For The Home Page.
 Coding Related?
 Tech Related?
 Abstract Patterns?
 Something Trippy?~~ Attempting to get custom art done.
 - [ ] Media Queries For All Pages!
 INCLUDING UI EXAMPLES!
-- [ ] Add a 'services' page?
+- [x] Add a 'services' page?
 Maybe too money grabby as prices vary.
 Could use a 'from $x' method?
 Either way what would I offer?
 I'm only really good with static sites.
 Lists of 1 aren't good to look at.
-- [x] ~~See if Sam wants to make graphic wallpaper for the projects bg~~ He wouldn't do it.
+- [ ] ~~See if Sam wants to make graphic wallpaper for the projects bg~~ He wouldn't do it.
 ET may help instead
-- [x] ~~See if Sam would always make me a logo around my initials.
+- [ ] ~~See if Sam would always make me a logo around my initials.
 This can be converted to a favicon too.~~ He wouldn't do it.
 ET may help instead
 - [x] FIX JS ERRORS IN THE PM NAV
-- [ ] FIX JS ERRORS IN THE PM PATREON PAGE
+- [x] FIX JS ERRORS IN THE PM PATREON PAGE
 - [x] FIX JS ERRORS IN THE PM YOUTUBE PAGE
+- [ ] Scan & Upload My CV
+- [ ] Scan & Upload My Degree
+- [ ] Footer Plain
+- [ ] Footer Hover
+- [ ] Footer Directory
+- [ ] Theme Static
+- [ ] Theme Toggle
+- [ ] Link Eli Turp When Finished
+- [ ] Link Fifa Project When Finished
+- [ ] Link Rainy's Site When Finished

 # Pages